scrameri/Umweltbiologie/Tutorial_anova_lm.md

 - Karthäuser-Nelke in German, family Caryophyllaceae like *Silene*
 - native to Middle Europe, in dry habitats from colline to alpine (introduced to N America)
 - [gynodioecious](https://en.wikipedia.org/wiki/Gynodioecy), meaning that there are female and hermaphroditic individuals
-- perennial (or biennial), meaning that plants survive winter as rosettes or seeds.
+- perennial (or biennial), meaning that plants survive winter as rosettes or seeds
 - insect-pollinated
 - parasite: fungus *Microbothryum dianthorum* (anther smut fungus) that causes sterility and is transmitted by pollinators